 The function is headed by Ms. Brooke Marie Lindsay, an expert in the telecommunications and legal fields.
-Ms. Lindsay has served as the Group Chief Legal and Compliance Officer of estince December 2021.
-Prior to that, Brooke served as the General Counsel for est International.
-Before joining est in 2010, Brooke worked with highly regarded independent and international law firms.
+Ms. Lindsay has served as the Group Chief Legal and Compliance Officer of estational since December 2021.
+Prior to that, Brooke served as the General Counsel for estational.
+Before joining estational, Brooke worked with highly regarded independent and international law firms.
 Ms. Lindsay is currently a Director of Khazna Data Centers and the iMENA Group.
 She was a director of Thuraya Telecommunications Company and a Director and committee member of Etisalat Nigeria.
 Ms. Lindsay holds a Bachelor of Law and Accounting from Bond University in Australia.
-Brooke has been est of Compliance Officer since January 2022.
+Brooke has been estational served as the Group Chief Lindsay and Accounting from Bond University in Australia.
+Brooke has been estational served as the Group Chief Legal and Compliance Officer since January 2022.